Tasks & Retries

 checks for required arguments and result types.
 A definition bundles the task

 name, argument encoder, optional metadata, and default TaskOptions.
-Build a
+For the

 class InvoicePayload {